Ecobee rolls out Eco+, an AI engine in your thermostat

 Eco+ comprises five major features.
 The first is Smart Home & Away, which existed before Eco+ was conceived.
 Now part of Eco+, it detects when you’re not home even faster than before and automatically adjusts your thermostat to save energy.

-Schedule Assistant analyzes your existing schedule and compares it with temperature patterns and electricity costs.
+Schedule Assistant analyzes your existing schedule and compares it with occupancy patterns.
+Using sensors, Ecobee thermostats can detect when people are home.
+Using machine learning, Eco+ maps out patterns of when people are home.
 Eco+ then makes schedule change recommendations to optimize electricity use and reduce your energy usage.

 Feels Like measures the humidity levels in your home and adjusts temperature settings accordingly.
 This is really a human body hack — humidity makes high temperatures feel hotter and low temperatures feel cooler.